Antenna

 - getElementsFields(theta, phi, orientation=array([0., 0., 0.]))

-This method calculates the fields used to calculate the channel response for CDL channel models.
+This method returns the electric fields used to calculate the channel response for different channel models.
 It returns polarized field values in the directions specified by the

-values.
-This function also handles the conversion from local to global coordinates using the provided rotation angles.
+thetaandphi.
+This function also handles the conversion from local to global coordinates using the rotation angles provided inorientation.
 Please refer to 3GPP TR 38.901 sections 7.1 and 7.5 for more details.- Parameters:

-theta (numpy array) – A 2-D numpy array containing the zenith angles (in radians) used to calculate the fields.
-For CDL channels, this is an
+theta (NumPy array) – A 2-D NumPy array containing the zenith angles (in degrees) used to calculate the fields.
+This is an

-is the number of rays per cluster.phi (numpy array) – A 2-D numpy array containing the azimuth angles (in radians) used to calculate the fields.
-For CDL channels, this is an
+nbymmatrix wherenis the number of clusters andmis the number of rays per cluster.phi (NumPy array) – A 2-D NumPy array containing the azimuth angles (in degrees) used to calculate the fields.
+This is an

-is the number of rays per cluster.orientation (list or numpy array) – A list or numpy array containing the orientation angles \(\alpha\) (bearing angle), \(\beta\) (downtilt angle), and \(\gamma\) (slant angle) in radians.
+nbymmatrix wherenis the number of clusters andmis the number of rays per cluster.orientation (list or NumPy array) – A list or NumPy array containing the orientation angles \(\alpha\) (bearing angle), \(\beta\) (downtilt angle), and \(\gamma\) (slant angle) in degrees.

 - Returns: